hs-duesseldorf/se2rest/README.md

 # 1. Introduction

-In this internship we will create a JavaFX graphical user interface which communicates with a java server via http.
-The server will digest requests by either storing or getting the data in/from a mariadb database.
+In this internship we will build a JavaFX client app which can create the most simplest form of users (names) and sends them to a java server via HTTP.
+The server will digest those requests by either storing or getting the data in/from a mariadb database.

 We use Java, Maven, Spring Boot, and XAMPP for this.